Students Rights and Responsibilities Handbook

 - Use the District’s network for educational purposes.

-- Have opportunities to work towards meeting TTSD technology standards, based on the ISTE Standards for Students.
+- Have opportunities to work toward meeting TTSD technology standards, based on the ISTE Standards for Students.

 - Access District online curriculum and resource sites.